 IMPORTANT: Current students who are enrolled in the iSchool’s master’s degree programs do not apply for admission to the certificate program.
 They can complete both the master’s degree and certificate programs concurrently.

-Admissions Requirements for non-iSchool Students
+Admissions Requirements for Non-Master’s Students

-- A bachelor’s degree from any regionally accredited institution in any discipline with a GPA of at least 3.0 at the bachelor’s degree institution or in the last 60 semester or 90 quarter units. *If the institution did not issue grades / GPA, enter “N/A” into the GPA field in Cal State Apply.
+- A bachelor’s degree from any regionally accredited institution in any discipline with a GPA of at least 3.0 at the bachelor’s degree institution* or in the last 60 semester or 90 quarter units. *If the institution did not issue grades / GPA, enter “N/A” into the GPA field in Cal State Apply.
 Narrative evaluations (minimum 5 – 6) need to be sent with your official transcripts.

 - A general understanding of computers and technology.
 See Technology Literacy Requirements.